directus-labs/guest-authoring/next-auth-with-directus/index.md

 #### Creating the Login API

-Head to _api/auth_ and create a new folder called _[...nextauth]_; this folder will be used by the `next-auth` package for all login logic for the application.
+Head to _api/auth_ and create a new directory called _[...nextauth]_; this directory will be used by the `next-auth` package for all login logic for the application.

 Inside of the _[...nextauth]_, create a new file called _options.ts_ with the content: